Vinicius Junior is called "sportingly immature" in a program in Spain | spanish football

 Vinicius Junior Vini Jr Atletico Madrid vs Real Madrid — Photo: Rodrigo Jiménez/EFE

-In the opinion of journalist Juanfe Sanz, Vinicius is being harmed by a “lack of emotional intelligence to avoid certain circumstances” and in this way he would not be able to deal with how to be a celebrity:
+In the opinion of journalist Juanfe Sanz, Vinicius is being harmed by a “lack of emotional intelligence to avoid certain circumstances” and that way he wouldn’t be able to deal with how to be a celebrity:

 – For me, Rodrygo has more and more sporting maturity, and Vinicius is more and more immature sportingly.
 He is among the top three in the world right now, but he doesn’t know how to digest the fame and weight of being a star and having the responsibility of representing Real Madrid.
 I am not justifying with this those who offended and those who criticized; I’m simply saying that you lack the emotional intelligence to avoid certain circumstances,” he accused.